Navisteps is a one-stop travel and expense management portal where you can book your travel and file your expense claims all in the same place.

 If groups are not set up, all users will be assigned to the same Default Group by default.

 Learn more about groups in the following sections:

 Step 5 - Customise expense categories

-Expense categories helps to classify travel and employee expenses for more useful reports.
+Expense categories help to classify travel and employee expenses for more useful reports.

 By default, a set of common business expense categories is already available for all accounts, so set up is not required for users to start using the expense reporting function immediately to file their claims.
 Delete or add your own expense categories to ensure it stays relevant to the company’s needs!

 Learn more about Expense Categories in the following sections: